tiffanygan/picoCTFWriteup/writeups/Stonks.md

 Goodbye!
 ```

 In this case, `0x87453f0` is the value saved in memory.
 By chaining `%p`s, we can delve deeper into the memory.
 Once we have the memory content, we can decode it to get our flag.
+While decoding, keep in mind that not everything in the stack will be the flag, so some gibberish is to be expected.
+In addition, if reading the stack with one endian does not give expected results, it may be helpful to try reading it with a different endian.

 The code is [here](https://github.com/tiffanygan/picoCTFWriteup/blob/main/src/main/python/stonks.py).